-Trump pressures US Senate with divisive cabinet picks
+Trump pressures US Senate with divisive Cabinet picks

-WASHINGTON: Questions - and, for some, outrage - intensified over several of President-elect Donald Trump's cabinet picks Friday (Nov 15), as Washington awaits announcements for more major positions including head of the FBI and Treasury.
+WASHINGTON: Questions - and, for some, outrage - intensified over several of President-elect Donald Trump's Cabinet picks on Friday (Nov 15), as Washington awaits announcements for more major positions including head of the FBI and Treasury.

 Trump has vowed to dismantle the liberal "deep state" he says is running Washington and is banking on his decisive victory - and triumph for Republicans in the US Senate - to give him the political capital he needs to force through his nominees.